andreas-schoch/dominoscript/readme.md

 **<ins>If the popped argument is:<ins>**
 - `0`: Dynamic parse mode.
 Used by default.
 The first domino half of every number literal indicates how many more dominos should be parsed as part of the number.
 For string literals it is exactly the same but for each character.
-- `1` - `6`: Static parse modes.
-Uses 1 to 6 dominos for each number literal or each character of a string literal.
+- `1` to `6`: Static parse modes.
+Uses 1 to 6 dominos for each number literal or each character in a string literal.

 In the following 3 examples `"Hello world"` is encoded in 3 different ways: